engineerthefuture/unifi-protect-event-backup-api/readme.md

 - Lambda handler immediately queues the event in SQS and returns success
 - After delay, Lambda processor retrieves credentials, parses event, stores JSON, and automates browser for video download
 - Video and screenshots are uploaded to S3; failures are sent to DLQ
+- Each processed event is also sent to the summary event SQS queue
+- The summary event Lambda updates daily summary files and event counters for each camera in S3
-- Presigned URLs allow secure retrieval of event data and videos
+- Presigned URLs allow secure retrieval of event data, videos, and summary information

 ## 🏛️ Architecture